 You Need To Make Your Website Look As Good As Possible In Order To Make This Work; as mentioned in the very first chapter, because you are going to be trading links with other Website Owners, who won't like to have their link posted on a website that doesn’t look professional.
 Also, they’re not going to want their link posted on a website that has nothing to offer them.

-If your website is brand-new; Google isn’t going to care too much, about links from your site to their website.
+For Example: If your website is brand-new; Google isn’t going to care too much, about links from your site to their website.
 That’s especially true if you are linking to each other.
 Most of the time, links cancel each other out anyway.

 But this is only a concern; if the person linking to your website is doing it to get a link back, to raise their rankings in The Search Engines.
 However, if you are simply linking to each other, so that you can Drive Traffic To Your Respective Websites; this is something that's valuable enough for most people who'd want to trade with you.